dh107/dh107.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am Da Huo, a researcher working on climate change and greenhouse gas (GHG) emissions.
 I am the lead developer of the Carbon Monitor Cities dataset (https://cities.carbonmonitor.org/), which is the first near-real-time daily CO2 emission dataset for 1500+ cities.
 I am also modeling life cycle GHG emissions for vehicle fleets to guide decarbonisation policies, and developing AI-powered tools for low-carbon mining.
+I am currently working as a Project Lead on GHG/energy systems modelling at the City of Toronto.

 My background
 ======